NibirNDas/Artificial-Intelligence-CNN/README.md

-The following is the assignment submitted for Artificial Intelligence course in NITK.
 ## CNN_MELANOMA.ipynb
 Classsification of images as melanoma or non melanoma.
 Images are resized to 128*128.
 F1 score of 0.70 acheived.